A non-semisimple non-invertible symmetry: Category theoretic underpinnings

 \section{Category theoretic underpinnings}

-\emph{We present in these appendices the mathematical formalism underlying our study, and exploit this formalism to prove the results enunciated in the main text.
+\emph{We present in these appendices the mathematical formalism underlying our study, and exploit this formalism to further elucidate the results enunciated in the main text.
 Even though we specialise to the case of the Taft algebra, most of the constructions presented in these appendices hold much more generally.}